 Generated Columns are computed from other columns and were first introduced in PostgreSQL 12.
 They enable more flexible schema design and performance benefits for your database.
 Generated Columns can be virtual or stored based on whether they are computed dynamically or not.

-Key topics covered in this webinar will be:
+Key topics covered in this webinar:

 - Creating Identity Columns